 Converting brand new cars was most popular in the 1990s

-One company imported a bunch of Chevrolet Camaros, removed the rear window, rear seats and all the interior parts behind the front seats.
+One company (US Autocenter) had 240 Chevrolet Camaros modified, in USA under General Motors supervision, so they could be registered as pickup trucks in Denmark.
+The modification involved removing the rear window, rear seats and all the interior parts behind the front seats.

-I’ve seen Porsche 944’s converted to pickups as well.
+I’ve seen Porsche 944’s and Mercedes Station-wagons converted to pickups as well.

 Also in the 1990s a vans cargo area had to be longer than the area for the driver (measured from the bottom of the front screen, to behind the drivers seat), so any station-wagon or long wheel base 4×4 could be converted to a van, but a lot of the short wheel base 4×4’s couldn’t.